 Graduates who complete the Associate in Nursing DTA/MRP degree are eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN) exam to become licensed as a Registered Nurse.
 Passing the NCLEX-RN exam and completion of this transfer degree provide the general education and nursing courses for direct transfer with only one additional year of study to complete the Bachelor of Science in Nursing (BSN) degree at public four-year institutions in Washington state.
 While the agreements with baccalaureate institutions assure the transfer of credit, the admission to a particular university program is not assured.
 Each institution has separate admission criteria which can be based on grades and other considerations.

-- The program's most recent annual licensure examination pass rate will be at least 80% for all first-time test-takers during the same 12 month period.
+- The program's most recent annual pass rate on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) will be at least 80% for all first-time test-takers during the same 12-month period.

-- Seventy percent (70%) or more of students will earn an Associate level degree in nursing within three years of enrollment in the first nursing course (150% of the stated nursing program length).
+- Seventy percent (70%) or more of students will earn an associate level degree in nursing within two years (six quarters) of enrollment in the first nursing course.

-- Ninety percent (90%) of the Nursing graduates will be employed in nursing 6-12 months after graduation.
+- Ninety percent (90%) of the nursing graduates who responded to the Nursing Graduate Survey will report being employed in nursing 6-12 months after graduation.

 Many scholarships are available for nursing students through the Walla Walla Community College Foundation office.
-Application deadline for these scholarships is March 31st.
-If questions, please contact Jacky Alonso at 508-527-1867 or [email protected].
+Please contact the Foundation at (509) 527-4275 or [email protected] with questions.
 Other scholarships may be available as well; check with the Financial Aid Office, Foundation Office, and on the Nursing Program bulletin boards.